Skip to content

 1. Anmeldung at your local Bürgeramt within 14 days of moving in.

 2. University enrollment (Einschreibung / Immatrikulation), usually within 2 weeks of the semester start.
+Bring your admission letter, passport, Sperrkonto proof, and health insurance certificate.

 3. Health insurance card pickup (TK, AOK, or whoever your Sperrkonto provider bundled).
+You need the Mitgliedsbescheinigung for enrollment.

 4. Residence permit conversion at the Ausländerbehörde.
 Your D-visa is valid 3 to 6 months; you must transition to a residence permit (Aufenthaltserlaubnis zum Studium) during that window.

 5. Semesterticket activation: most universities include regional public transport in their semester fee.
+Check your university's portal on day one.

 Part-time work rules